Showing is a biosecurity risk

 and ram lambs for breeding since there is less chance of them

-introducing reproductive problems.
+introducing reproductive diseases or problems.

 If you purchase animals from a sale barn and bring them to your